One solid piece of full-grain · Stitched by hand · Released in small numbers · Shipped worldwide

 The finish

 Edges pared, sanded and burnished over days until they shine like glass.
-Then it is signed.
+Then it is signed in 22K gold.

 The Leather